ls1intum/tum-apply/docs/docs/professors/create-job.md

 ---

-## ⚙️ Position Creation Workflows
+## ⚙️ Steps for Creating Jobs

-This document outlines key workflows for creating and publishing doctorate positions.
+This document outlines key steps for creating and publishing doctorate positions.

 ### 📌 Prerequisites

-- All workflows require professor account access with position creation permissions
+- All steps require professor account access with position creation permissions

-### 📝 Workflow 1: Creating New Positions from Scratch
+### 📝 Step 1: Creating New Positions from Scratch

 **Goal:** Develop comprehensive position listings with all required information through the structured creation process.